When I’m caught up in stressful thinking, feeling sad or anxious or frustrated, it can seem like there is no other option available.

 What came up for me today, is that I am so very used to taking my experiencesfrom the past and projecting them onto my future.

 The thing is: for some areas in the ‚outside world‘ it is very helpful.
 Like right now, I know what is expected of me when I go to the fitness studio (because of the corona situation).
-I learned it during the last weeks, and so I act
+I learned

 accordingly, when I go their next time.